 - Garlic (I use already minced)

-- Instant pot or pressure cooker (this is the one I have)
+- Instant pot or pressure cooker – I have a 6 quart

-- Spaghetti sauce (1 jar pasta sauce, this is what I usually use) or you can make homemade Instant Pot spaghetti sauce
+- Spaghetti sauce (1 jar bottled pasta sauce of your choice) or you can make homemade Instant Pot spaghetti sauce

 - Garlic powder